SmartMonsters

 Incapacitated characters are unconscious, heal slowly, and are unable to move.
 Reviving them can be necessary for their survival, as well as for speeding their healing.

 There are many conditions which could prevent you from being able to revive a particular target.
-You may be too tired, or paralyzed, or blinded and unable to find the target.
+You may be too tired, or paralyzed, or unable to perceive the target.
 The Game channel will inform you of the outcome of your command.

 As with many other TriadCity commands, your expertise with the Revive Skill will determine how effective your attempts to use the Revive command will be.